 - Over 98% of PRESBYOND® Laser Blended Vision patients can read normal newsprint (‘N8’).

 - Over 90% of PRESBYOND® Laser Blended Vision patients can read the small print on medicine bottle inserts.

 PRESBYOND® Laser Blended Vision vs Monovision and IOLs

-As well as being significantly less invasive and safer than treatments which use IOLs, PRESBYOND® Laser Blended Vision is much more effective and easier to adapt to than monovision.
+As well as being significantly less invasive and safer than treatments that use IOLs, PRESBYOND® Laser Blended Vision is much more effective and easier to adapt to than monovision.
 Monovision uses contact lenses (or older laser systems) to make one eye focused on near and one eye focused on distance.
-The system is far less sophisticated and is not suitable for all patients.
+Monovision is far less effective and is not suitable for all patients.

 As mentioned, not only does PRESBYOND® Laser Blended Vision minimise the risks and compromises necessitated by IOLs and monovision, but studies have also shown that it’s suitable for pretty much anyone.
-So, while we may not be able to completely stop the ageing process in its tracks (at least not yet), we can make it much more comfortable and convenient for almost everyone.
+So, while we may not be able to stop the ageing process in its tracks completely (at least not yet), we can make it much more comfortable and convenient for almost everyone.
 If you are one of the few per cent who can’t achieve full correction through laser eye surgery, Bioptics might be an option for you.
 This combines the lens’s power inside the eye with any residual refractive error corrected with laser eye surgery.